Tournedos/Tournedos.github.io/_tabs/ACT1.md

 ---

 <h2 style="color:#003c9e; font-size:1.5rem; font-weight:900 !important;">
-  1.1 — Growth of Battle Royale vs other gaming genres
+  1.1 Growth of Battle Royale vs other gaming genres
 </h2>

 We first examine how the volume of Battle Royale uploads and views evolved relative to other dominant gaming genres.
-The objective is not only to detect growth, but to compare **rates and persistence**: did BR merely spike or did it structurally alter the hierarchy of YouTube gaming?
+The objective is not only to detect growth, but to compare rates and persistence: did BR merely spike or did it structurally alter the hierarchy of YouTube gaming?

 <h3 style="color:#003c9e;"> Absolute evolution of uploads and views </h3>